pivotal/workstation-setup/README.md

 If you're setting up a development machine choose which languages and tools to install:

 #### For Direct developers (remove unnecessary languages when running command)
-`./setup.sh direct-dev aws ruby python docker oh-my-zsh snowflake terraform`
+`./setup.sh direct-dev aws ruby python docker oh-my-zsh snowflake terraform intellij`

 (and possibly `rxrevu_web_app_yml_symlink`)

 #### For Insights developers
-`./setup.sh aws python docker oh-my-zsh snowflake terraform`
+`./setup.sh aws python docker oh-my-zsh snowflake terraform intellij` (pycharm is also available as a Python specific IDE)

 #### For Solutions Architects/Platform Engineers
-`./setup.sh aws docker oh-my-zsh snowflake terraform`
+`./setup.sh aws docker oh-my-zsh snowflake terraform lefthook`

 Additional options can be installed later by running: